*SPOILER ALERT! *

 “Why

 a secret?”
-Eena asked, confused by their conduct.
+Eena asked, puzzled by their conduct.
 “Doesn’t Marguay know?”

 “No!”